 Course Begins: 29th January 2024

 Classes will take place in-person in Dublin at Tangent, Trinity's Ideas Workspace, and online.

 The programme is led and facilitated by Jeanne Le Corre and incorporates a host of other contributors both from academia and industry.

 - Dr Daniel Maher

 Funding eligibility is as outlined the Springboard+ website.

-Applicants must be in possession of a level 8 honours degree (or equivalent) with grade 2.1 or higher, in any discipline from a recognised institution.
+Applicants must be in possession of a level 8 honours degree (or equivalent) with grade 2.1 or higher, in any discipline from a recognised institution and supply an academic reference as one of the two references required.
 Those with demonstrated entrepreneurship aspirations will be prioritised.

 Applicants who do not meet the entry requirements may still be considered if they can demonstrate their suitability for the course based on recognition of prior learning (RPL) under Trinity’s RPL policy and procedures.